Data Protection - Key Points for DCU Researchers

 a) Paper based records: e.g. consent forms, research participant files, patient records, interview notes etc.

 b) Electronic records: e.g. database of participant details, online survey returns, photos, audio & visual recordings, IP addresses, diagnostic / clinical images etc.

 c) Other: e.g. genetic data, biometric data, clinical or medical samples etc.

 Note: Any data that is fully and completely anonymous is not considered to be ‘personal data’ and therefore data protection rules and principles need not be applied.
-However, any data that is merely pseudo-anonymised (e.g., where a researcher can still link any information to an identifiable individual) is still deemed to be ‘personal data’ and all of the relevant data protection rules and principles will continue to apply.
+However, any data that is merely pseudo-anonymised (e.g., where a researcher can still link any information in their possession to an identifiable individual) is still deemed to be ‘personal data’ and all of the relevant data protection rules and principles will apply.